BuyMyMojo/rust-3xp1/README.md

 # Rust 3x+1

-Simple tool to bruteforce 3x+1 for a second loop.
+Simple tool to brute force 3x+1 for a second loop.
 Only takes positive numbers.

 ## Usage